Avaiga/taipy/docs/manuals/gui/user_binding.md

 Actually, the values that you can use in controls can be far more useful than raw variables.
-You can create complete expressions, just like you would use in the f-string feature available since Python 3.
+You can create complete expressions, just like you would use in the _f-string_ feature available since Python 3.

-In the code above, simply replace `<|{x}|>` by `<|{x*2}|>`, and you can see the value of _x_ being multiplied by 2 when displayed.
+In the code above, simply replace `<|{x}|>` by `<|{x*2}|>`, and you can see the double of _x_ being displayed.

 !!!
 Note
         You can of course create complete expressions such as `|{x} and {y}|` to concatenate two variable values, or whatever your imagination and application requirements are.

 ## Lambda expressions

 Some control properties can be assigned lambda expression to simplify the code.
-In this situation, you must make sure that the lambda expression parameters, if there are any, are declared globally in your application.

-!!!
-Warning

-    If you do not declare
-    those variables beforehand, Taipy will complain that they don't exist at run-time, and your page generation will be missing your property value.
+!!! abstract "TODO: provide a simple example of a lambda expression usage"